 This is an area that is confusing and challenging to many of us who are responsible for looking after children and young people who have special or additional needs.
 How can parents, churches and children’s/youth workers not only understand more about the children we are working with, but also change the way we work with them so to be more inclusive?

-This interactive training can be tailored to meet the needs of the church or group hosting it.
+These interactive training seminars can be tailored to meet the needs of the church or group hosting it.
 The programme is usually presented on a weekday evening in two halves, each lasting around 40 minutes, with a 20 minute interval in between and a Q&A session afterwards.
 This will include an opportunity to hear about how Urban Saints can serve churches in its work with children and young people, plus the chance to look at various resources during the interval.
 Longer weekend sessions are available on request.

 Presented by Mark Arnold, who is the Additional Needs Ministry Director at youth and children’s missionary movement Urban Saints (formerly known as Crusaders).